Utrecht Science Park – De Uithof

 A selection of the following buildings are also part of the tour.
 The interior of these buildings can not be visited: Ronald McDonald House by Bosch Haslet Architects (1998), student housing Cambridgelaan by Rudy Uytenhaak Architects (1999), the Nicolaas Bloemberg Building by UN Studio (2001), the Basket Bar by NL Architects (2003), the cogeneration plant by Atelier Zeinstra van der Pol Architects (2005), student housing the Bishops by Köther Salman Koedijk Architects (2006), student housing Casa Confetti by Marlies Rohmer Architects (2008).

 This excursion also emphasizes the urban structure of Utrecht Science Park – De Uithof, the urban plan that was designed by Art Zaaijer/OMA (1986).
 This plan answered to the existing structure, which hardly took into account the original landscape formed by the Hollandse Waterlinie, the famous Dutch water defence system.
 The buildings erected in the so-called ‘kasbah-zone’ illustrate the urban development master plan.
 The landscape structure is designed by West 8.

 NOTE: During the weekend only the University Library is open for visit.

 The duration of the tour depends on te number of buildigs to visit.
 See an overview under ‘costs’.

 Number of participants

 The maximum number of participants for a walking tour is 20.
+For a bike tour 15.
 You can easily book one of more extra tours for extra participants.
 Please mention the total number of participants at the application form and we define the number of guides needed.